dgtlmonk/app-analyzer/README.md

-# App Import Mapper
+# App Analyzer

-A simple script that maps App's imports to their corresponding components.
+A simple script that analyze and mapp App's imports to their corresponding components.

 ### Use Case